Week 8

 Quiz

-Once you have completed all the readings for this week, please return to Blackboard Vista "Course Content," click on the quiz link, and take the quiz.
+Once you have completed all the readings for this week, please return to Canvas, click on the quiz link, and take the quiz.
 If you are not satisfied with your score, take the quiz over again.
 This can be done multiple times.

-Once you have taken the quiz and achieved a grade with which you are satisfied, return to Blackboard Vista "Course Content" and click on the next week of readings.
+Once you have taken the quiz and achieved a grade with which you are satisfied, return to Canvas and address the Discussions topic for the week.

 Colby Glass, MLIS